 - "what the proposed research is about;

 - what it is trying to find out or achieve;

-- how it will go about doing that;
+- · how it will go about doing that;

 - what we will learn from it and why it is worth learning"

-The above is from: "Developing Effective Research Proposals" by Keith F. Punch (2000, page 10).
+The above is drawn from: "Developing Effective Research Proposals" by Keith F. Punch (2000, page 10).
 This is one of several books in REPOA's library on research methodology and writing skills for researchers.
-Another book available in our library which we use in our training is "The Craft of Research" by Wayne C. Booth et al.
+Another book available in our library which we recommend for you is "The Craft of Research" by Wayne C. Booth et al (2003).